 To make money?
 I thought you liked writing.
 If you liked playing chess, would you expect to make money?
 What about if you liked sports, eating out, driving, hiking, watching TV?
 Do you know many people making money for… watching television?

-But here you are, thinking that writing could make you money in the modern times of online blogging.
+But here you are, thinking that writing could make you money in modern times of online blogging.

 I know.
 You’ve heard the stories of professional bloggers.
 They are making thousands of dollars each year.
 Why not you, huh?